monokal/GAZE/README.md

 ## Contributions
 If you'd like to contribute to the GAZE project, simply fork the `master` branch, make and test your changes then open a Pull Request here: https://github.com/monokal/GAZE/pulls

+## Disclaimer
+The maintainer(s) of the GAZE project do not advocate the illegal sharing of media in any way.
+The GAZE project is intended to be an educational programming exercise, and therefore the maintainer(s) assumes no responsibility of improper use.